lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 if no libraries list as not found you are done !

+for any libraries listed as not found do the following:

 if libcudart.so.12 lists as not found enter<br><br>
 sudo apt install cuda-cudart-12-8<br>
 sudo ldconfig<br>